-Located in Belur in the state of Karnataka, the Chennakeshava Temple is an architectural masterpiece and one of the most beautiful temples in India.
+Located in Belur in the state of Karnataka, India, the Chennakeshava Temple is an architectural masterpiece and one of the most beautiful temples in India.
 With its unique style and features, it is a showcase of Hoysala architecture, which follows the Dravidian tradition with the Mantapa style design.
 The Mantapa style temples are built with two main parts, sanctum sanctorum and the

 The Hoysala temples have more than one

 This page is about the second part, i.e., the hall in front of the

 Belur Chennakeshava Temple – Bracket Figures

 Navaranga – Hoysala Classic Design

 Although Navaranga is relatively small, it is unique in many ways and its appearance, interior as well as exterior, is aesthetically pleasing.
 The layout of the Navaranga shown below highlights its architectural elements.

 Note: The diagram is not drawn to scale.
 The bracket figures are represented by circles and given a number.
 The sections of the wall are also labeled to indicate their location.
 For example, S4 is the fourth section on the south side from the main entrance.